 Helping Stepparents And Children

-The Law Offices of Kristine M. Demo-Vazquez, P.C., in Rochester, New York, helps stepparents, grandparents and others with visitation and child custody issues so that they can do what is best for the children.
+The Law Offices of Kristine M. Demo-Vazquez, P.C., in Henrietta, New York, helps stepparents, grandparents and others with visitation and child custody issues so that they can do what is best for the children.

 Our attorney has helped many stepparents and stepchildren through adoption and other often complicated processes.
 Our attorney’s goal is always to protect our clients and the best interests of the children, so that their relationships can stay strong.